 Anyone who has ever been to a wedding knows that sometimes, things happen.
-It's actually more likely than not, given the amount of people gathered together in one location.
-But while you may be used to the typical stories of perhaps a groomsman that drank too much or split pants on the dance-floor, trust us — you haven't heard anything yet.
-Owner of EVJ Wedding Co., Jacquelyn Mavrookas shared with BRIDES some of the top 'OMG' moments she's witnessed as a professional wedding planner.
+It's actually more likely than not, given the number of people gathered together in one location.
+But while you may be used to the typical stories of, perhaps, a groomsman that drank too much or split his pants on the dance-floor, trust us—you haven't heard anything yet.
+Jacquelyn Mavrookas, owner of EVJ Wedding Co., shared with Brides some of the top 'OMG' moments she's witnessed as a professional wedding planner.

 The Ultimate Freak Out